evkx/evkx.github.io/content/models/audi/e-tron_gt/e-tron_GT/_index.md

 Dynamic steering is standard on Audi e-tron GT.
 Dynamic steering varies the steering ratio as a function of driving speed.
 In addition,  rear-wheel steering is standard.
 Rear wheel steering reduces the turning circle when going slow.
 ### Brakes

 You can choose between different brakes.
-The standard option brakes uses regular cast iron discs.
-The front discs are 360mm and the rear discs are 358mm.
-The front discs are 410mm and the rear discs are 365mm.
+The standard option brakes use regular cast-iron discs.
+The front discs are 360mm, and the rear discs are 358mm.
+The front discs are 410mm, and the rear discs are 365mm.
 The third option brakes uses ceramic discs.
-The front discs are 420mm and the rear discs are 410mm.
+The front discs are 420mm, and the rear discs are 410mm.

 Regenerative braking is available in several modes.
 The most efficient is automatic regen.
 In this mode, the car coasts when possible and use regenerative braking when it needs to reduce speed.
 You can also enable one-pedal driving.